 The Lord did not create people where love is robotically mandated, but He did give us the ability to choose love and love’s ways or choose evil and evil’s ways.
 To sin or not to sin is our choice, not a decision the Lord is going to make for us.

 And if it is evil in your eyes to serve the LORD, choose this day whom you will serve, whether the gods your fathers served in the region beyond the River, or the gods of the Amorites in whose land you dwell.
-But as for me and my house, we will serve the LORD. – Joshua 24:15
+But as for me and my house, we will serve the LORD (Joshua 24:15).

-You and I have to decide the path we are going to take.
+You and I have to decide which path we are going to take.
 If we do not choose the way of God’s love, there will be proportional fallout just like it was in the days of Adam.

 We broke the world.
 We did this.
 Everything that was good was shattered.
 This time, there will be no men.
 If we were to enter the garden, we would only ruin it again.
 Mankind must end.
 Creation will be left alone, safe, and beautiful. –Noah, talking to Ham (from the movie, Noah)

+Too many people blame God for the evil in our world.
+We accuse the Lord of not being there when our worst fears came to pass (Job 2:9).
+The sinful world we live in is not the sinless world He created.
 The world we live in was made evil by someone else.
 Adam chose to walk on the wild side.
-He wanted darkness over light, death over life, wrath over love (Romans 1:18).
-He pushed the boundaries of God’s love, a choice that brought us a cursed world (Genesis 3:6-19).
+He wanted darkness over light, death over life, and wrath over love (Romans 1:18).
+He pushed the boundaries of God’s love–a choice that brought us a cursed world (Genesis 3:6-19).